 Basic regulations regarding title loans:

-Car Title loans offered throughout most states in the Southeast are governed by federal laws as well as state laws.
+We offer car title loans online in many Southern states.
+These secured loans are governed by federal laws as well as state laws.
 The federal laws allow cars, land, jewelry and other items as collateral.
 The state of Arkansas also has laws regulating title loans.
 These laws assist in better governance of the state.
-Following are the laws regarding title loans in Arkansas:
+The following are the laws regarding title loans in Arkansas:

 - Car Title loans are illegal in Arkansas.